erikhyrkas/f8/README.md

 This code is part of my microml project, which I will release when it is finished.
 I simply wanted to release what I thought would be useful on its own while I continue my work on microml.

+Open the code to read all about how floating point numbers work, especially 8-bit floating point numbers.

 # Who is Erik Hyrkas
 I'm Erik Hyrkas.
 I'm a generalist.
 I code, but I also write science fiction and fantasy books, create video games, and thrive on creating and learning new things.